 Since 2015 I have been working for Wildcard Corp., with 20% of my time allocated to Plone community work.

 During my first board term (2014-15), I participated in these efforts:

 - Plone.com development and launch, our marketing site

 - Plone Foundation Membership committee chair

 - The successful, on time, coordinated release of Plone 5.0

 During my second board term (2015-16), my work included:

 - maintaining Plone.com content

-- organizing the 2016 Boston Plone Conference, and advising a proposal team for the 2017 Plone Conference
+- organizing the 2016 Boston Plone Conference, and advising the 2017 proposal team

-- confirming the importance of and bolstering the role of the Communications Team Leader with an annual travel stipend
+- bolstering the role of the Communications Team Leader with an annual travel stipend

 - systematizing the hosting of Plone conference web sites and the archiving of past Plone conference web sites